Content creation is hard.

 So here’s what I have to share:

-This stumbling block has a lot of merit.
+This ‘no one can write content like me’ stumbling block has a lot of merit.
 Content is deeply personal, and finding someone else who can help you capture your story isn’t easy.

 Yet most of the prospects and customers I’ve talked to have decided to outsource content creation in spite of the above.
 (Or they’ve realized this isn’t as impossible as it sounds, more on that in the “how” section below.)